Sanjay Lal: Oakland Raiders

 In 2007, Lal was hired by the Oakland Raiders as an offensive quality control coach under head coach Lane Kiffin.
 In 2009, he was promoted to wide receivers coach under head coach Tom Cable.
 During his tenure with the Raiders, he coached and developed young receivers such as Chaz Schilens, Darrius Heyward-Bey, Louis Murphy, Jacoby Ford, and Denarius Moore.

 New York Jets

 On January 13, 2013, Lal was hired by the New York Jets as their wide receivers coach.

 Indianapolis Colts

 On January 25, 2017, Lal was hired by the Indianapolis Colts as their wide receivers coach under head coach Chuck Pagano.

 Dallas Cowboys

 On January 14, 2018, Lal was hired by the Dallas Cowboys as their wide receivers coach, replacing Derek Dooley, who left to become the offensive coordinator and quarterbacks coach at the University of Missouri.
 On January 8, 2020, the Cowboys announced Lal would not be retained under new head coach Mike McCarthy.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On March 11, 2020, Lal was hired by the Seattle Seahawks as a senior offensive assistant.